Local News

 "...for those of you concerned about this change, I can tell you that members on both sides of the aisle have heard you and I know that many members on both sides of the aisle are open to working to address it before it goes into effect on January 1st," said Rep. Jason Smith, R-Mo., according to a transcript of his remarks.

-An attempt in July by Nevada Democratic U.S. Sen. Catherine Cortez Masto to quickly repeal the provision ran into a procedural hurdle when another senator objected.
+An attempt in July by Nevada Democratic U.S. Sen. Catherine Cortez Masto to quickly repeal the provision, however, ran into a procedural hurdle when another senator objected.

-That leaves Titus's measure as the most likely vehicle for repeal.
-The congresswoman has said she may try to insert her bill's language into a larger measure that must pass by year's end.
+Titus has said she will try to insert her bill's language into another measure that must pass by year's end.